jakobhuerner/jakobhuerner.github.io/_posts/_2021-01-31-wasserturm_freie-mitte.md

 !["Grätzl im Wandel" - Historic Wasserturm and Freie Mitte](../images/20210201/wasserturm-11.jpg)

-Picture taken with the Sony A7C and the FE 1.8/35mm and FE 1.8/85mm.
+Pictures taken with the Sony A7C and the FE 1.8/35mm and FE 1.8/85mm.